29 Awesome and Easy Ways To Upcycle Your Glass Jars and Bottles

 Share it with others!

-Do you wonder what to do with those leftover glass jars and bottles?
-Here are 29 ways to upcycle jars and bottles you have been collecting!
-Easy, inexpensive, and make great gift ideas.
+Are you looking for bottle and jar crafts?
+Here are over 29 ways to upcycle jars and bottles to make DIY home decor!
+Easy, inexpensive, and makes great gift ideas.

-29 Awesome and Easy Ways To Upcycle Your Glass Jars and Bottles Video
+Over 29 Awesome and Easy Bottle and Jar Crafts Video

 I turned mine into a brush holder, soap dispenser, vase, toothbrush holder, and cotton ball holder